MDAnalysis/mdanalysis/package/CODE_OF_CONDUCT.md

 # Enforcement

-When a report is send to us we will reply a soon as possible to confirm receipt, we strive to answer in less than 24 hours.
+When a report is sent to us we will reply as soon as possible to confirm receipt;
+we strive to answer in less than 24 hours.
 We will review the incident and determine, to the best of our ability

 - what happened
-- whether this event constitutes a code of conduct violations
+- whether this event constitutes a code of conduct violation
-- who, if anyone, was the bad actor
+- who, if anyone, was at fault
 - whether this is an ongoing situation

 This information will be collected in writing.
-We strive to reach a resolution in a week after conformation.
-Once we agree on a resolution, but before it is enacted, we will contact the original reporter and any other affected parties and explain the proposed resolution.
-We will ask if this resolution is acceptable and note feedback for the record, however we are not required to act on this feedback.
+We strive to reach a resolution within a week after conformation.
+Once a resolution has been agreed upon, but before it is enacted, we will contact the original reporter and any other affected parties and explain the proposed resolution.
+We will ask if this resolution is acceptable and note feedback for the record.
+We are, however, not required to act on this feedback.